trulyforyou/threadpool/README.md

-# Thread Pool and Lock-Free Queue in C++
+# Thread Pool in C++

-This project provides a thread pool implementation and a lock-free queue in C++.
+This project provides a thread pool implementation in C++.
 It's designed for high-performance, concurrent programming in C++.

 ## Features